 More and more people are growing their income passively.
 What does this mean?
 All this means is that you are not providing labor to generate your income.
 Maybe you are receiving interest, royalty, or commission from a prior transaction or sale.
 If you are not materially involved in the production of this income, the income is passive.

-You live under a rock if you don’t know the internet provides many passive income opportunities.
+The internet provides many passive income opportunities.
 In some cases, these situations aren’t really passive income.
 If you are an internet marketer, for instance, that is an occupation.
-However, if you work from home and dabble in arbitrage strategies, with no official company or legal status, likely a carrier will challenge your occupation and income.
+However, if you work from home and dabble in arbitrage retail strategies, with no official company or legal status, likely a carrier will challenge your occupation and income.
 In my opinion, this is a gray area.
 Even so, if you don’t meet the carrier’s minimum work requirement (usually 30 hours/week), many of these internet side-hustles are eligible for disability insurance anyway.

 What If Your Income Increases?

 Let’s say again you are a roofer making $50,000.
 You have disability insurance as a roofer with a guaranteed purchase option.
-You dabble in internet arbitrage and suddenly made $75,000 alone from these arbitrage strategies.
+You dabble in internet arbitrage and suddenly made $75,000 alone from one of these arbitrage strategies.
 Can you insure the $75,000?
-Likely not through the guaranteed purchase option since your insurable occupation is a roofer.
+Likely not through the guaranteed purchase option unless you are working more than 30 hours in internet arbitrage and have the backup to prove it.

 Please note that not all states allow guaranteed purchase options and some carriers have limitations.